mwilliamson/mintaka/README.md

 * `command`: An array of strings describing how to start the process.

+* `working_directory`: Optionally, the working directory that the process should initially have.

 * `name`: Optionally, a string that is used to describe the process.
 If not set, a name will be automatically generated from the command.